Amp-Lab-at-VT/web/mentor-steps.md

 When you are done with these steps, remember that you are on a branch that has been submitted to master through a PR.
 Once the PR is accepted, it is wise to just start fresh.
 Follow these steps to make sure you are always working on the latest code.

+Another mentor will see your PR, and approve it.
+These is done as a sanity check for the student team

 **Note that is 'git checkout master' doesn't work, you may need to run 'git checkout main'**
 ```bash